Common-Cubes/BiomeBonanza/README.md

 **This Project is Currently Placed on Hold!** *(Sadly the main, and only, pc we currently use for code editing is out of space, so we can't install gradle.
 Sorry.)*

-This is *Biome Bonanza*, a mod for the popular 3D survival game *Minecraft*.
+This is *Biome Bonanza*, a mod for the popular 3D survival/sandbox game *Minecraft*.
 But you've already gathered that, haven't you?
 Maybe you have, maybe you haven't.
 Either way, **here's the deal.**

 ## Our Goals